TheDitis/SmartCue/readme.md

 <br/><br/>
 # The Goal:
-### To be able to mount a camera and projector over a pool table, and project lines of motion.
-The hope is to identify when a que is lined up, so that a forecasted line of motion can be projected for the queball in realtime, showing which balls or walls might be hit, and draw any trajectory lines for those balls.
+### To be able to mount a camera and projector over a pool table, and project predicted trajectories.
+The hope is to identify when a que is lined up, so that a forecasted line of motion can be projected for the queball in realtime, showing which balls, walls, or pockets it might be hit as a probability gradient.